Embird Embroidery Software

 Design imported from SVG vector file

-Design imported from an SVG vector file.
-Stitches are not generated yet.
+Design imported from an SVG vector file before stitch generation.

 Embroidery design with auto-generated stitches